Ebenezer Burgess: Ministry

 William Jenks, a pastor from Green Street in Boston, would spend the summers in Dedham.
 Burgess would invite him to stand on his left during services and Jenks would lead the "long prayer."

 He was a firm believer in the evangelical system of faith.
 His preaching was distinguished for breadth and comprehensiveness, rather than for pointedness and closeness of application.

 Burgess was "strict in his denominationalism" and did not associate with the other ministers in the town.
 Unlike many of the others, he did not serve on the Dedham School Committee.
 If a congregant died, but owned a pew in another church, Burgess would not share in the funeral duties.

-When John Wade was sentenced to death for arson at the Phoenix Hotel, Burgess intervened on his behalf and helped get it communed to life imprisonment.
+When John Wade was sentenced to death for arson at the Phoenix Hotel, Burgess intervened on his behalf and helped get it commuted to life imprisonment.

 Burgess resigned active pastoral duties on March 13, 1861.

 Published works

 In 1840, he published The Dedham Pulpit, a volume of five hundred pages and, in 1860, the Burgess Genealogy, a 200-page tome chronicling the descendants of Thomas Burgess, of Plymouth Colony.